rkuma183/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

 * <a href="#VMwareFusion">VMWare Fusion</a>
 * <a href="#Parallels">Parallels</a>

-From within a Mac (or Linux) machine, you would access Windows machines by running a [client software that runs Microsoft's Remote Desktop Protocol (RDP)](/rdp/).
+Access Windows machines by running a [client software that runs Microsoft's Remote Desktop Protocol (RDP)](/rdp/), from within a Windows, MacOS, or Linux machine.

 <hr />